leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 layout: post
 title: Fruit Classification Using A Convolutional Neural Network
 image: "/posts/cnn-fruit-classification-title-img.png"
-tags: [Deep Learning, CNN, Data Science, Python]
+tags: [Deep Learning, CNN, Computer Vision, Data Science, Python]
 ---

 In this project we build and optimise a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance and scale their sorting and delivery processes.